Inpatients die more frequently when hospital emergency departments (ED) are overcrowded. Long stays undoubtedly cause excess deaths in the ED itself.

 When was the last time that anyone told you the median hour of discharge in your hospital?

-In my experience, most hospitals concentrate on two Key Performance Indicators (KPIs):
+In my experience, most hospitals concentrate on two key performance indicators (KPIs):

-1. Turnaround Time (TAT)
+- Turnaround time (TAT)

 This is the time taken from ‘decision to discharge’ to ‘completion of discharge’.
 We believe that speeding up the discharge process will ensure that things will get better.
 Not necessarily.
 You can only bring forward the median hour of discharge to median hour of decision + average TAT.
-You can only shift the Median Hour of Discharge by, perhaps, half your TAT.
+You can only shift the median hour of discharge by, perhaps, half your TAT.
 By sweating blood, you can get from 4 hours to 2 hours?
-By contrast, the median hour of decision can have a direct effect.
+By contrast, the median hour of decision can have a direct effect. - Length of stay (LOS)

-We care about Length of stay.
+We care about length of stay.
 A lot.
 Because it’s important to safety and outcomes and, we assume, to flow.
 But let’s break it down.
 LOS, measured in hours, is in three parts:

-• hours between admission and midnight on the first day
+- hours between admission and midnight on the first day

-• full days in a bed (x 24)
+- full days in a bed (x 24)

-• hours between midnight and discharge on the last day (MHD)
+- hours between midnight and discharge on the last day (MHD)

 But … the first and last of these components will move in sync.
 Despite its outsized effect on bed availability, changes to the MHD will not change LOS because getting patients out the door quicker will mean they are admitted to beds earlier in the day.